Stratio/crossdata/README.md

 There is also a gitter channel available: https://gitter.im/Stratio/Crossdata.

-Alternatively, you can try to reach us at gitter or our IRC channel `#stratio-crossdata <http://webchat.freenode.net/?channels=#stratio-crossdata>`_.
+Alternatively, you can try to reach us at gitter or our IRC channel [#stratio-crossdata](http://webchat.freenode.net/?channels=#stratio-crossdata).
 Feel free to ask, if we are available we'll try to help you.

 =============